Localized snow amount may very at higher elevations. Deeper areas could develop larger then expected wind slabs.

 Aspects: All aspects.

 Expected Size1 - 2.5

 Continued precipitation and moderate winds have formed small pockets of wind slab in immediate lee features at higher elevations.
-Though in many areas these slabs will be small, localized areas of heaver accumulations may have formed larger slabs.
+Though in many areas these slab will be small, localized areas of heaver accumulation may have formed large slabs.

 - The new snow will require several days to settle and stabilize.

 - Use caution in lee areas.
 Wind loading could create slabs.

 Aspects: North, North East, East, South East.

 LikelihoodPossible - Unlikely